DeanWade/dynatrace-dubbo-demo/README.md

 # dynatrace-dubbo-demo
-the project is to provider a demo project for distributed tracing provided by dynatrace appmon for dubbo application.
+the project is to provide a demo application to showcase distributed tracing across dubbo application by dynatrace appmon

 ## build
 build project with maven